Kandampalayam: Location

 Kandampalayam is in south India in the state of Tamil Nadu, approximately 14 km from the town Tiruchengode.
 It is located in State Highway SH-86.

 Agriculture

-The main crops cultivated here are Peanut, Sorghum(Cholam) Coconut, yam, and tomato.
+The main crops cultivated here are peanut, sorghum (cholam) coconut, yam, and tomato.

 Including Panchayat areas

-Kandampalayam is part of two panchayats Nallur and Maniyanoor.
+Kandampalayam is part of two panchayats: Nallur and Maniyanoor.

 Occupation and business

-Even though Agriculture is main livelihood here, few industries(iron, steel and weaving) creates job for surrounding villages.
+Even though agriculture is the main livelihood in Kandampalayam, a few industries (iron, steel, and weaving) create job for surrounding villages.
 Business like Borewells shine in these areas.

 Education

-Below are the Higher secondary Schools in kandampalayam.
+Below are the Higher secondary Schools in Kandampalayam.